 The Road to Victory

 Those 36 hours were a blur of challenges and small victories.
 We kicked off with a brainstorming session, sketching out our idea on a whiteboard littered with sticky notes.
 Tasks were divided—frontend, backend, UI/UX—and we dove into the grind.
 Late-night debugging sessions tested our patience, but the camaraderie kept us going.
-Mentor feedback helped us refine our prototype, and by the final day, we had a working app ready to present.

 Standing before the judges, we poured our hearts into the presentation, showcasing not just the app but the impact it could have.
 When they announced Team 4FIVE6 as the 2nd place winner, the room erupted in cheers.
 We won ₹31,000, certificates, and a trophy that still gleams with the memory of that day.